February 5, 2014

 Q. What are the top applications promoting the growth of mobile data traffic?

 A. Video continues to the major application generator for mobile data traffic growth.
-Video reached a milestone at the end of 2012, accounting for 51 percent of global mobile data traffic, and will account for 66 percent of global mobile data traffic by 2017.
+Video reached a milestone in2012, accounting for 51 percent of global mobile data traffic, and it will account for 69 percent of global mobile data traffic by 2018.

 Q. What is the impact of tiered pricing models on mobile usage?
 Are there any new insights on the top 1 percent of mobile users?

-New findings indicate that the top 1 percent of users is different each month.
-Out of each 10,000 users, there are not only 100 heavy users (1 percent) per month, but 500 to 1,000 users (5 to 10 percent) that are in the top 1 percent at some time during the course of a year.
+Findings indicate that the top 1 percent of users is different each month.
+For example, out of 1000users, thereare not only 10 heavy users (1 percent) per month, but 35 users (3.5 percent) that areinthe top 1percent at some time during the course of a year.

 Q. Why does this forecast include a section on IPv6-capable mobile devices?

-A. With increasing industry awareness about the shortage of IPv4 addresses and transition to IPv6-capable networks, the Global Mobile Data Forecast now includes a projection of the number of mobile devices potentially capable of connecting to an IPv6-capable mobile network.
-A projection of the number of fixed devices potentially capable of connecting to an IPv6-capable fixed network is published as part of the comprehensive VNI report in June.
+A. With increasing industry awareness about the shortage of IPv4 addresses and transition to IPv6-capable networks, the Cisco VNI Global Mobile Data Forecast now includes a projection of the number of mobile devices potentially capable of connecting to an IPv6-capable mobile network.
+A projection of the number offixed devices potentially capable of connecting to an IPv6-capable fixed network is published as part of thecomprehensive VNI report in June.

 Q. Can I or my organization use or publish Cisco VNI Forecast data?